underscoreio/essential-slick/src/pages/3-modifying.md

     Message("Dave", "So... what do we do now?"))
 ~~~

-You will have seen the exception below,
+You will have seen the exception :
-recall from [Retrieving Rows on Insert](#retrievingRowsOnInsert) that H2 doesn't support returning more than the `id` field.

 ~~~ scala
 // slick.SlickException: